 We performed a comparison between MariaDB and Vertica based on real PeerSpot user reviews.

-Find out what your peers are saying about Oracle, PostgreSQL, MariaDB and others in Open Source Databases."The solution's high availability is its most valuable aspect."
+Find out what your peers are saying about Oracle, PostgreSQL, Firebird and others in Open Source Databases."Easy to use and available in most environments."

 "One of the great features of MariaDB is its scalability.
 It's easy to handle even with large databases."